 The proposed rules would permit a player to drop outside of the bunker, but at the cost of an additional penalty stroke (two strokes).
 The rules makers recognized that playing from bunkers – particularly those with steep walls – can be very challenging for some players, and that taking multiple strokes from bunkers presents problems in stroke play.
 Dropping outside the bunker may allow players who would otherwise pick up on a hole to avoid disqualification.

 The option to drop outside the bunker is a laudable modification of the rules, but the two-stroke penalty for utilizing this option seems overly severe.
 If bunkers and water hazards are both defined as hazards, why should the rules for dropping from bunkers be more punitive?
 The USGA is concerned that a less severe penalty will encourage too many players to take relief.
 Perhaps.
 But a one-stroke penalty should be sufficient to deter a proficient bunker player from declaring a ball unplayable.
-It would afford poor bunker players reasonable relief and speeding pace of play.
+It would afford poor bunker players reasonable relief and speed pace of play.

 Treating bunkers like water hazards might strike traditionalists as a radical proposal.
 However, it would make the game more enjoyable for many recreational golfers — one objective of the rules modernization initiative.
 The proposed rules changes are a step in that direction.
 Why not take them to their logical conclusion?WHAT'S YOUR REACTION?